Antoine Sibierski: Manchester City

 Sibierski moved to Manchester City for a fee of £700,000 in August 2003, where he scored on his debut against Charlton Athletic.

 He was a regular substitute for the team, having started only eighteen of the thirty-three games he participated in, during an all important first season in which he scored seven goals.

 The 2005–06 season saw him fighting for a new contract at the club.
-Early on in the season he won a place up front due to the injury of Andrew Cole but was soon reverted to the bench.
-Antoine was subsequently released by the club that summer.
+Early on in the season he won a place up front due to the injury of Andy Cole but was soon reverted to the bench.
+Sibierski was subsequently released by the club that summer.